 The regulation of blood-glucose levels is essential for the survival of the human body.
 The pancreas, a small glandular organ located close to the stomach, has a number of functions.
-One of the most important is the regulation of blood-sugar levels.
+One of the most important is the regulation of blood-glucose levels.
 The pancreas contains special cells known as the Islets of Langerhans that detect blood-glucose levels.
-If the blood-glucose levels are too high, the cells release the hormone insulin to stimulate liver, muscle and fats cells to absorb glucose from the blood and store it as glycogen, or starch.
+If the blood-glucose levels are too high, the cells release the hormone insulin to stimulate liver, muscle and fat cells to absorb glucose from the blood and store it as glycogen or starch.
 When blood sugar levels are too low, the cells release another hormone called glucagon.
 Glucagon acts on the liver, muscle and fat cells and stimulates them to convert glycogen to glucose, releasing it into the blood.

-The body's temperature is tuned to approximately 37 degrees Celsius (98.6 Fahrenheit), which allows the body's biological enzymes to function at optimum level.
+The body's temperature is tuned to approximately 98.6 Fahrenheit, which allows the body's biological enzymes to function at optimum level.
 When the body temperature rises, the hypothalamus sends nerve signals to sweat-producing cells in the skin.
 The body can sweat one to two liters of water per hour, which helps to cool the body.
 The skin also has tiny muscles on its surface called arrector pili.
 These muscles control the orientation of hairs on the skin.
 When the body is too hot, the muscles relax and the hairs lay flat to release heat.
 When the body is too cold, the arrector pili muscles contract, leading the hairs of the skin to stand up and insulate the body.